Undergraduate, School of Continuing Studies - Adult Degree Programs

-Due to the expectation that students contribute knowledge gained in the work environment to the collaborative learning taking place in class, each applicant to the School of Continuing Studies under the age of 23 must also meet the following criteria:
+Due to the expectation that students contribute knowledge gained in the work environment to the collaborative learning taking place in class, each applicant to the School of Continuing Studies under the age of 23 must also have:

-- have family or work responsibilities that would prevent her/him from attending a traditional daytime university program;
+- family or work responsibilities that would prevent her/him from attending a traditional daytime university program;

-- have three years of full-time employment history, documented by submission of a résumé.
+- three years of full-time employment history, documented by submission of a résumé.

-Program-specific admission requirements: Students planning to enter the organizational management, liberal studies "upside-down," criminal justice administration, or evening teacher certification program must meet specific admissions requirements listed with program descriptions in this section of the catalog.
+Program-specific admission requirements: Students planning to enter the organizational management, criminal justice administration, evening teacher certification program, or A.A.S. community college transfer must meet specific admissions requirements listed with program descriptions in this section of the catalog.

 Admission Evaluation and Acceptance

 Each application is carefully reviewed before the admissions committee grants a prospective student admission to the university.
-The following criteria may be considered in the admission-decision process: transfer credit grade point average; personal interview; availability of appropriate academic program(s); prior coursework and pattern of coursework completion; references; and demonstration of college-level writing competency.
+The following criteria may be considered in the admission-decision process: transfer-credit grade-point average; academic advisor meeting; availability of appropriate academic program(s); prior coursework and pattern of coursework completion; professional and academic references; and demonstration of college-level writing competency.
 Applicants will receive notification of their admittance status in writing from the School of Continuing Studies.

 Applicants not meeting the minimum GPA or other admission requirements may be offered restricted admission and may be required to complete successfully the classes specified by the academic advisor.